DavidDaish/freecad_sphinx_docs/readme.md

 ## Building the documentation manually

 To generate documentation manually, first, build FreeCAD.
-Then, export the following enviroment varaible, which should contain the absolute path to the root directory of the build location of FreeCAD.
+Then, export the following environment variable, which should contain the absolute path to the root directory of the build location of FreeCAD.

 ```